-• .ene
+\bullet .ene

 Values computed at every MD step.
-The values are found in the routine, 'iterout.c'
+The values are found in the routine 'iterout.c'.

-In case of 'level.of.fileout=1', the following Gaussian cube files are generated, in addition to files generated in 'level.of.fileout=0', where means System.Name.
+In case of 'level.of.fileout=1', the following Gaussian cube files are generated, in addition to files generated in 'level.of.fileout=0', In the following, '' is the file name specified by the keyword 'System.Name'.